mmucklo/DtcQueueBundle/README.md

 DtcQueueBundle
 ==============

-> Note: In beta, supports ODM only.
-Planned support for AMQP.
+> Allow symfony developers to create background job as easily as: `$worker->later()->process(1,2,3)`

 This bundle provides a way to queue long running jobs that should be run in backend.

 - Turn any long running code into background task with a few lines
 - Add workers to your application with very little effort
-- Atomic operation for Job/Task
+- Atomic operation for jobs
-- Logs Error from worker on task
+- Logs errors from worker
-- Command to run Jobs from console
+- Command to run and debug jobs from console
 - Works with GridBundle to provide queue management
+- Well tested code: 15 tests, 74 assertions (plus 5 tests and 16 assertions more each service)

 [![Build Status](https://secure.travis-ci.org/dtee/queue.png?branch=master)](http://travis-ci.org/dtee/queue)